James Beattie: Accrington passion overcame logic in Boro upset

 Accrington boss James Beattie has revealed the pre-match mantra that helped to inspire his side to a League Cup first-round upset at Middlesbrough.

-League Two Stanley came from a goal down to beat Boro of the Championship.
+League Two Stanley came from a goal down to

 Beattie told BBC Radio Lancashire: "The last thing I said to them when they went out was 'passion overcomes logic'.